“If slaughterhouses had glass walls, we’d all be vegetarians.”

 A slaughterhouse is a highly efficient facility where animals are slaughtered to harvest their meat for human consumption.

 As more people flooded into cities, the demand for meat increased and slaughterhouses started opening up in urban areas.
-This led to health and sanitary concerns.
+This led to health and sanitary concerns, however.
 Having animals housed and slaughtered so close to where so many people were living drew outcry.

 Laws Exist to Protect Animals: But What Really Goes On Inside Slaughterhouses?

 Most of what we know about what goes on inside slaughterhouses comes from undercover videos and former slaughterhouse employees.
-While many slaughterhouses will distance themselves from others caught on video for abusing and torturing animals, the end results in each and ever slaughterhouse on the planet is the same.
-Animals are killed as fast and efficiently as possible.
+While many slaughterhouses will distance themselves from others caught on video abusing and torturing animals, the end result in each and every slaughterhouse on the planet is the same.
+Animals are killed as quickly and efficiently as possible.

-In a slaughterhouse, cows are not cows, pigs are not pigs, and chickens are not chickens.
+In a slaughterhouse cows are not cows, pigs are not pigs, and chickens are not chickens.
 They are commodities that need to be quickly chopped up into food that will eventually make its way to the consumer.

 They are not sentient beings: they are products.

-Animals are Brutally Beaten in Slaughterhouses
+Animals Are Brutally Beaten in Slaughterhouses

 Everyone has seen the headlines.
 Most people aren’t willing to watch the footage, though.
 It happens all the time.
 Activists infiltrate slaughterhouses and record the horrors that happen behind the scenes.
 Simply searching “animal abuse in slaughterhouses” will yield tens of thousands of search results in Google News.

 What’s worse, governing bodies and those in charge of implementing rules and regulations against these abuses will usually turn a blind eye to what is going on.
-The standard protocol in the United States issued by the USDA (the United States Department of Agriculture) is what’s called a Memorandum of Interview.
-This is essentially a fancy expression for something that is less than a slap on the wrist.
+The standard protocol in the United States, issued by the USDA (the United States Department of Agriculture), is what’s called a Memorandum of Interview.
+This is a fancy expression for something that is less than a slap on the wrist.
 There are no fines involved, no one loses their jobs, operations and business continue to run as usual.

 Stun Guns and Cattle Prods Are Used to Make Them Move

 Because slaughterhouse workers are trying to create the most efficient workplace possible, they adopt cruel ways of speeding things up.
-When you’re dealing with thousands of cows or pigs that all must be slaughtered quickly, the last thing they want is a bottleneck when the animals are ushered to their imminent death.
+When you’re dealing with thousands of cows or pigs that must all be slaughtered quickly, the last thing you want is a bottleneck as the animals are ushered to their imminent death.

 Slaughterhouse workers use stun guns and cattle prods to shock and beat their animals into submission.
 If a cow is walking too slowly or a pig tries to run away, the workers will shock the animals into obedience.

-Animals are Tortured and Abused in Slaughterhouses
+Animals Are Tortured and Abused in Slaughterhouses

 Footage surfaces from undercover cameras of workers kicking, punching, and slamming animals into walls.
 Animals are chained and dragged across slaughterhouses, and beaten with tools ranging from cattle prods to shovels.
 Before even arriving at the slaughterhouse, they are packed into trucks and driven great distances.
 These animals fear for their lives on these trucks and there are even cases of pigs jumping from moving trucks on highways while trying to escape their unfortunate fate.

 Even in the mythical case of “humane” slaughterhouses, there is rampant abuse and mistreatment of animals.
 The famous case of Agriprocessors just goes to show that labeling the killing of sentient beings as humane is nothing more than marketing and lies.
-Agriprocessors was the world’s largest glatt kosher slaughterhouse was eventually closed down after years of shocking cases of abuse.
+Agriprocessors was the world’s largest glatt kosher slaughterhouse, and was eventually closed down after years of shocking abuse.
 Kosher slaughterhouses are meant to minimize the suffering of animals and provide the most “humane” experience possible.
 PETA spent years investigating Agriprocessers and some of their investigation notes are extremely difficult to read.

 The Conditions in Slaughterhouses Are Terrible

 Every aspect of the slaughterhouse seems to be taken from the pages of a dystopian work of fiction.
-Big ag and the food industry only focus on profiting off of animals and the human addiction to meat.
-They have completely disregarded animals as sentient beings.
+Big ag and the food industry only focus on the profits they can make from animals thanks to the human addiction to meat.
+They completely disregard animals as sentient beings.

-Animals Aren’t The Only Ones Affected, So Are The Workers
+Animals Aren’t the Only Ones Affected, so Are the Workers

 Slaughterhouse workers are usually in for a rude awakening when they start their new jobs.
-Many slaughterhouse workers describe the redundant work as numbing and traumatizing.
-They try and block out as much as possible as they become completely desensitized to the reality they face every moment while at work.
+Many slaughterhouse workers describe the work as numbing and traumatizing.
+They try to block out as much as possible while they become completely desensitized to the reality they face in every moment at work.

 Psychological Trauma and PTSD in Slaughterhouse Workers

 Beyond the low pay and risk of severe physical harm, slaughterhouse workers suffer extreme psychological trauma from their work as well.
-According to the PTSD Journal, slaughterhouse employees are trained and “hired to kill animals, such as pigs and cows that are largely gentle creatures.
+According to the PTSD Journal, slaughterhouse employees are “hired to kill animals, such as pigs and cows that are largely gentle creatures.
 Carrying out this action requires workers to disconnect from what they are doing and from the creature standing before them.
 This emotional dissonance can lead to consequences such as domestic violence, social withdrawal, anxiety, drug and alcohol abuse, and PTSD.”

 In the early 2000s, the meat industry in the United Kingdom was hit heavily by foot and mouth disease.
 Many workers lost their jobs but some were paid extra to go in and kill as many animals as possible.
 They needed to try and get rid of the disease that was spreading rapidly among the animals.
 One worker, “Brad,” told VICE about his experience as a slaughterhouse worker.
 “You’d be killing 300 to 400 cows a day, for weeks.
 I was a loader, so I’d load bodies onto the fire, which is the only way you could kill the disease.
 There were just piles and piles of burning bodies, big black acidic smoke and the smell of barbecue in the air.
 You had to keep going over to make sure the bodies were still burning.
 Most didn’t make it; they’d end up crying and had to leave.”

-How to Stop This Brutal Abuse?
+How Can We Stop This Brutal Abuse?

 There are many different ways that we can actively decrease the number of animals being killed in slaughterhouses.
 But a lot of these take time, and this can discourage people looking to make fast changes to the system.

 Becoming a Vegan to Reduce Slaughterhouse Deaths

 There are many cases of ex-slaughterhouse workers becoming vegans and animal rights activists, and helping to open people’s eyes to the atrocities they witnessed.
 But even though going vegan is the ideal way to end animal suffering, it isn’t realistic to think that all people will just go vegan.

 Human habits are extremely hard to break.
-And while eating meat has become a human habit, it is actually much more than just that.
+And while eating meat has become a human habit, it is actually much more than that.
 It isn’t like cracking your knuckles or biting your fingernails.
 Eating meat is cultural.
 It’s something humans have been doing for countless generations, even though we don’t need to anymore.
 The traditional and cultural aspect of eating meat is ingrained in human behavior.
 Asking some people to stop would be like asking a religious person to stop having faith.

 Not everyone is going to go vegan.
 It’s important that we understand that so that we don’t push people away.
-We want them to try other options that might lead to the potential end of animal farming and suffering.
+We want them to try other options that might potentially lead to the end of animal farming and suffering.
 We don’t want division.

 Technology, Innovation, Plant-Based Meat, and Clean Meat